RISE-UNIBAS/clean-code/crash-course/docs/docs.md

 # Project level documentation

-A readme file provides information about your files (code, data, and others) and how they are interrelated.
+A README file provides information about your files (code, data, and others) and how they are interrelated.
 The University of Basel's RDMN provides more [resources on data and file organization](https://researchdata.unibas.ch/en/planning/data-organisation/).
-The structure of a readme file should include:
+The structure of a README file should include:

 - General information
 - File overview